IanAbildskou/SipsWrapper/README.md

 Install the `expo` client on you phone for easy development

 Showing a web view of the drinking game `Sips` from `https://sips.surge.sh/`

+To start local development run

+`npm start`

+And scan the QR code with the `expo` app on you phone

+## Easy peasy lemon squeezy